 IT monitors and responds to reports of spam and phishing in order to keep your information safe.
 If you receive one of these emails or messages similar to the ones on our alert page here, do not respond or click on any links in the message and never open any attachments.
 Forward them to email@example.com then delete them.

 This policy defines the privileges and responsibilities of computer and communications for users at Eastern Kentucky University.

 Antivirus software detects and removes malicious software from your computer.
 Up-to-date antivirus is an essential component of technology security on all devices, including computers, smartphones, and tablets.

-EKU IT also offers faculty/staff a copy of Malwarebytes Anti-Malware for their work PCs and student's a copy for their personal PCs as long as they are current EKU students.
-IT Geeks will assist with installation.
+EKU IT also offers faculty/staff a copy of Malwarebytes Anti-Malware for their work PCs and a student's a copy for their personal PCs as long as they are current EKU students.
+IT Geeks will assist with the installation.